The BEST Fresh Margarita is simple. It means good tequila, fresh citrus juices and real orange liqueur. Simple and perfect!

 - pinch table salt

 - 1 cup 100 percent agave tequila, Blanco or Reposado

 - Lime, sugar and kosher salt for rimming

 - Combine the lime, lemon and orange juices with the zest from all three with the sugar, and salt in a large liquid measuring cup; cover with plastic wrap and refrigerate until flavors meld, 4 to 24 hours.

-- Rim the edges of margarita or double old-fashioned glasses with a lime slice and dip in a combination of equal parts sugar and kosher salt and fill the glasses with ice.
+- When ready to serve, rim the edges of margarita or double old-fashioned glasses with a lime slice and dip in a combination of equal parts sugar and kosher salt and fill the glasses with ice.

-- Strain into ice-filled glasses and serve immediately.
+- Strain into ice-filled glasses, garnish with a lime wedge and serve immediately.

 In a hurry?
 Skip the zest, combine all the ingredients and serve immediately.
 I try to give it at least the four hours but in a pinch?
 This is still very good!

 In an even BIGGER hurry?
 Use limeade and lemonade; substituting approximately 1/2 cup of each (not diluted) for the lemon juice, lime juice and sugar.
 It will be sweeter but it's the price you pay for waiting. ?

 For a Girls Nite Out we’ll add some Pomegranate Liqueur instead of the orange liquor for a girly pink version!